Davina Bruce – Delivery Woman of the Year

 Seeing those milk glass bottles on your doorstep in the morning comes with a sense of nostalgia and satisfaction.
 Knowing that you’ll never miss that all important cup of tea in the morning with a guaranteed doorstep milk delivery.
 However, what happens when we dispose and the foil lid goes to the recycling?
 This is where these Moopops silicone tops come in handy to replace your foil glass milk bottle tops and keep your McQueens Dairies milk fresher for longer.

 Reusable Milk Bottle Tops

 - Made to fit perfectly over the glass pint milk bottles

 - Dishwasher-friendly and wipe clean surface glass milk bottle tops

 - Available in a range of colours from pastel pink and baby blue to deep red and bright yellow

-- Allows your milk to stay as fresh as the day you opened it.
+- Allows your fresh milk to stay as fresh as the day you opened it.